 - Identifying the malalignment pattern and vulnerable tissues

 - Restoring movement in, or “unlocking” affected joints

 - Relaxing tight muscles

 - Providing pain relief, inflammatory control and assisting healing in injured tissues

 - Advice on building and maintaining musculoskeletal symmetry

-Furthermore, due to the suggested component of malalignment that is stored in the brain, specific body conditioning of the inner and outer core to increase stability of the pelvis and spine, together with postural and balance training is an essential component to a true holistic musculoskeletal approach!
+Furthermore, due to the suggested component of malalignment that is stored in the brain, specific body conditioning of the inner and outer core to increase the stability of the pelvis and spine, together with postural and balance training is an essential component to a true holistic musculoskeletal approach!

 Take control of your body, take control of your health!